Work4Labs/selenium-simple-test/README.txt

     * $ sudo apt-get install xvfb xserver-xephyr
     * $ sudo pip install pyvirtualdisplay

-- You can intall all of these automatically from the requirements.txt file with:
+- You can install all of these automatically from the requirements.txt file with:
     * $ sudo pip install -r requirements.txt

 SST is primarily being developed on Linux, specifically Ubuntu.
 It should work